telerik/kendo-react-kb/docs/spinner-inside-submit-button.md

 ---
-title: Add a Spinner Inside The Form Submit Button on Submit
+title: Add a Spinner Inside The Form Submit Button
 description: An example on how to visualise a spinner inside the form submit button after the form is submitted
 type: how-to
 page_title: Add a Spinner Inside The Form Submit Button on Submit - KendoReact Grid